jae0107/zoom-clone/README.md

 # zoom-clone

-This is a video chat application.
+This is a video chat application developed in Express.js and Peer.js.

 # installation